lucamouchel/ML-project2/README.md

 ### Testing
 You can also launch the `project/src/scripts/predict.py` without any arguments to launch the prediction on the test set, the output csv will be saved at the root of the project.
 Launching this will use both models saved in the `models` directory you downloaded from GDrive and will produce a csv which scores 0.899 on AICrowd.

-If you do not give any arguments, it will use the best performing model we used and do the prediction on the test set.
+If you do not give any arguments, it will use the best-performing model we used and do the prediction on the test set.

 If you train the model with another language model, say `vinai/bertweet-base`, then the finetuned model will be saved during training to `models/vinai_bertweet-base` and you can launch the prediction with this model by using: